Skip to main content

 Scout Leader Volounteer

 8th Macclesfield is a registered charity and is able to recover 25p for every £1 paid into our bank account.
-This counts as fundraising and will be used to subsidise or pay for events and activities.
+This counts as fundraising and will be used to subsidise or pay for future group events.

 Please fill in your gift aid form as soon as possible